 Other Conditions/Other Means of Assessment The completion of work for an assessment other than under controlled conditions subject to meeting any stated deadline for submission of the work for assessment.
 Placement A period of approved work-based learning or study in a host organisation or institution approved by the University for this purpose, as defined in the requirements of a specific award.
-The word 'sandwich' is also sometimes used to describe placements.
 Placement Credit Where students are required only to complete a placement satisfactorily to pass, placement credit (referred to as P credit) is currently awarded.
 Placement credit defines the amount of credit achieved, but does not define a level.
+The award of 'P' credit for placement learning will end with effect from 2011/12 for new students registering on awards of the University.
+Prima facie At first sight / based on what seems to be the truth when first seen or heard.
 Professional Practice Module A module which includes a requirement for assessment of professional competencies by an appropriately qualified practitioner and is normally undertaken by study and practice in a professional setting.
 Programme A programme is a degree scheme that leads to a UWE award.
 Programme Specification The authoritative statement of the teaching, learning and assessment requirements for a programme leading to a University award.
 Approved programme specifications are published on the University website.
 Project Module A module which has as its principal focus a project, dissertation or other form of individual or group study.

-Registration The process by which students at the start of each academic session confirm personal and financial details and confirm their ongoing membership of the University.
-Resit The opportunity to be assessed for a second time in a module, having failed to reach the required pass standard at the first sit.
+Registration Resit The process by which students at the start of each academic session confirm personal and financial details and confirm their ongoing membership of the University.
+The opportunity to be assessed for a second time in a module, having failed to reach the required pass standard at the first sit.
 Retake The exceptional opportunity to be assessed in a module for the third time, having failed to reach the required pass standard at the first sit and resit.
 Sandwich Placement A period away from the University involving a work experience which is a requirement for a sandwich award.
 Second resit The exceptional opportunity to be assessed for the fourth time in a module having failed to reach the required pass standard at the first sit, resit and retake.
 Sit The opportunity to be assessed for the first time in a module.
 Standard Module The default type of module.
 Unless otherwise stated in the module specification, a module is classed as a standard module.
 Unnamed Award An award without a descriptor (e.g. Bachelor of Arts).
 It may be achieved by the accumulation of credit outside a prescribed programme or curriculum or where a student has failed to meet the specified curriculum requirements for a named award but has achieved the minimum credit total for a University award.
-The higher national certificate and higher national diploma, the integrated masters degree (e.g. MEng)
+The higher national certificate and higher national diploma, the integrated masters degree (e.g. MEng) and a masters degree are not available as unnamed awards.

-and a masters degree are not available as unnamed awards.
 University Modular Framework The University-wide modular and credit Framework.
 Viva Voce Examination to determine a borderline degree classification or differential level of an award, normally involving the chief external examiner or to determine, whether a candidate for a research degree has met the criteria of the relevant descriptor; normally conducted by both internal and external examiners.